 The Roman building that was used with different functions during the centuries and is an active part of the historical evolution of Thessaloniki.

-Rotonda belongs to the cluster of buildings, like the Arch, the Palace, and Octagon.
-It was built by the tetrarch Galerius in 306 AD in the same patterns as the Pantheon of Rome and it was thought to have intended to be either a temple of Zeus or his mausoleum.
+Rotonda belongs to the cluster of buildings, like the Arch, the Palace, and the Octagon.
+It was built by the tetrarch Galerius in 306 AD in the same patterns as the Pantheon of Rome.
 Architecturally, it is a cyclical impressive structure with a diameter of 24,50 meters and a high that is approximately 30 meters.

 Looking for a hotel near «Rotonda of Galerius»?